mayaskarbinski/mayaskarbinski.github.io/index.md

-My name is Maya Skarbinski and I'm a first year graduate student in the Physics and Astronomy department at Johns Hopkins University.
+My name is Maya Skarbinski and I'm a first-year graduate student in the Physics and Astronomy department at Johns Hopkins University.